eonm-abes/tefgen/README.md

 __Array substitution based :__

+This transformation will modifiy the first and the second nodes but not the following nodes if any.

 ```node
 let transformation = {
 	"pm:bar": ["new value of first pm:bar", "new value of second pm:bar"]
 }
 ```

-The first and the second node are modified but not the following if any.
+This transformation will let the second node untouched but will modify the first and the third.

 ```node
 let transformation = {
 	"pm:bar": ["new value of  first pm:bar", new KeepNode, "new value of third pm:bar"]
 }
 ```

-The second node stays untouched but the first and the third are modified

 __Array substitution based with a default value :__